pypeit/PypeIt/doc/quicklook.rst

 Before running this script, you will need to

-- Download the folder of `MOSFIRE Master calibration frames TODO need a mosfire link <https://drive.google.com/open?id=1_m3Y9xz2jEiTsWjVqej6UgARyTlApLGy>`_.
+- Download the folder of `MOSFIRE Master calibration frames <https://drive.google.com/file/d/12LqPEqldTM5Gz_gGvUVYReFBAbikuVXI/view?usp=sharing>`_

 - You may place this folder anywhere, but it is recommended to place the folder in to a folder named "QL_MASTERS" so that Master calibration frames from other instruments can be placed beside it.

 - Point the Environmental variable *QL_MASTERS* at the parent of the MOSFIRE_MASTERS folder.
   For example::